practicusai/app/docs/data-prep.md

-There are two main use cases for AI 2 Table.
+There are two main use cases for AI2Table.
 Data Preparation and model sharing.
 You can take a look at the below sections to get an idea and then download the <a href="https://ai2table.github.io/samples/" target="_blank">sample notebooks</a> to quickly get started.

 Data preparation for ML consumes an estimated 80% to 90% of the time for a Data Scientist today.
-AI 2 Table aims to help data preparation for ML by **closing the gap between Excel and Python code**.
+AI2Table aims to help data preparation for ML by **closing the gap between Excel and Python code**.
 Both data scientists and other supporting personas like business analysts can take advantage of the below functionality, and work together to prepare the data for ML training.

 **Basic data preparation use case**